Amsterdam/design-system/packages/css/src/components/avatar/README.md

 The avatar contains 1 or 2 initial letters from the person's full name, a picture, or a generic icon.
 The default background colour is dark blue.

-## Usage
+## Guidelines

-Display an avatar for the person currently using the application, or to associate a person with a content item.
+- Display an avatar for the person currently using the application, or to associate a person with a content item.